Developer-Kingz/Microverse-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me this opportunity to become a software developer.
+I would like to thank Microverse for giving me this opportunity to become a software developer, and also thank Cindy Shin for putting together this wonderful design which i used as a template to accomplish this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>